alexpechkarev/places-autocomplete-js/README.md

 *   **Accelerate Development:** Quickly integrate powerful address autocomplete functionality into your web application with minimal setup.
 *   **Improve User Experience:** Provide a fast, intuitive, and accurate address entry experience for your users.
-*   **Reduce API Costs:** Leverage automatic session token management to optimize your Google Maps API billing.
+*   **Reduce API Costs:** Leverage automatic session token management to optimise your Google Maps API billing.
-*   **Maintain Brand Consistency:** Easily customize the look and feel of the autocomplete component to match your application's design system.
+*   **Maintain Brand Consistency:** Easily customise the look and feel of the autocomplete component to match your application's design system.
 *   **Future-Proof:** Built on the latest Google Places (New) Autocomplete API, ensuring compatibility and access to new features.

 ## Requirements